 Research and Development

 Other efforts focus on maintaining and building the NCVSP roster.
-BJS and the National Center for Health Statistics collaborated to collect a list of hospital-based VSPs.
-BJS has also added questions about the provision of victim services to existing surveys of law enforcement agencies and prosecutors offices.
+BJS and the National Center for Health Statistics (NCHS) collaborated to collect a list of hospital-based VSPs.
+BJS has also added questions about the provision of victim services to existing surveys of law enforcement agencies, medical examiner and coroner offices, and prosecutor’s offices.
 All agencies that provide victim services will be added to the NCVSP roster to ensure future collections provide a comprehensive picture of victim services.

 - Flyer: Victim Services Statistics